Thomas-Fermi theory of out-of-plane charge screening in graphene: Nonzero background charge

 \begin{theorem} Let $\br>0$, $V\in\HH$ and $\phi_\br$ be the minimizer of $\mathcal E_\br$ from Theorem \ref{p-Min}. \begin{enumerate} \item[$(i)$] If $(-\Delta)^{1/2}V\in L^\infty(\R^2)$ then $\phi_\br\in H^{1/2}(\R^2)\cap C^{1/2}(\R^2)$. \item[$(ii)$] If additionally, $(-\Delta)^{1/2}V\geq 0$, $V \neq 0$, and for some $C>0$ we have

 then $\phi_\br>0$ in $\R^2$ and

 In particular, $\phi_\br\in L^1(\R^2)$. \end{enumerate} \end{theorem}

 In the rest of this section we are going to sketch the proof of Theorem \ref{p-Minreg}.
-We only emphasise the differnce in the asymptotic behaviour, other arguments that are similar to the case $\br=0$ will be omitted.
+We only emphasize the difference in the asymptotic behaviour, other arguments that are similar to the case $\br=0$ will be omitted.